 This means you understand your organisation and the relevance of information security to it.
 It includes considerations for parties that will be interested in your information security management, the information assets that you need to protect, the risks you face and your top-level Information Security Policy.

-Practically this includes addressing Clause 4, 5, and 6 of the ISO 27001 standard along with Annex A 8, which focuses on the information classification and information asset inventory.
+Practically this includes addressing Clause 4, Clause 5, and Clause 6 of the ISO 27001 standard along with Annex A 8, which focuses on the information classification and information asset inventory.
 If you can’t already do this, the ISMS.online platform contains a lot of content and tools that will help you rapidly describe these areas.
 It also offers up a bank of the most common information security risks, links to the relevant Annex A controls, and crucially ensures you take an approach to your implementation that is right for your business culture, risk appetite and desired ways of working.

 B: Describe current information security policies and controls

 You will already have some policies and controls in place, even if they are implicit rather than well documented.
 These are most likely based on consideration for risks or perceived “best practice” and the knowledge of professional employees, or just simply common sense approaches around protecting your valuable information from malicious parties.
 It may not have been done through a formal risk assessment or documented approach.
 So, for this step, you simply need to describe what you do today, in the context of the standard’s policies and controls in Annex A, and then link it back to the information assets and headline risk work you’ll do in laying the foundations.